lightning-js/blits/docs/lifecycle_events.md

-# Lightning App Development Framework
+# Blits - Lightning 3 App Development Framework

 ## Hooking into Lifecycle Events

-In the Lightning 3 App Development Framework, components follow a defined flow of lifecycle events.
+In Blits, components follow a defined flow of lifecycle events.
 Developers can integrate their logic into these events by specifying them in the `hooks` key of the Component configuration object.

 For each available lifecycle event, you can define a function with the same name as the event itself.
 This function will execute each time the event is triggered for your component's instance.
 It's essential to use a regular function instead of an arrow function if you intend to access the `this` scope of your component instance.